pcda17/pcda17.github.io/week-04.md

 Open your CSV in Excel or Calc.

 #### OpenRefine
+We will use OpenRefine in the regular file system.

 Launch the OpenRefine application and enter the following in your browser’s URL bar to access the interface.
 - [http://127.0.0.1:3333/](http://127.0.0.1:3333/)